Job title Head of School of Nutrition

-What are the differences between the job as a nutritionist and a job as a dietician?
+What are the differences between being a nutritionist and being a dietician?

 Although there is a lot of overlap, the job as a dietician will involve working in a clinical setting as opposed to the job as a nutritionist who will primarily be non-clinical and in roles such as research, teaching, the food industry or public health.
 To train to be a dietician you will do a course in Dietetics as well as work placements while to train to be a nutritionist you will do a degree in Nutrition.
 However, with a year post graduate course a nutritionist can become a dietician.
 The training for a dietician will be more focused on working with people with medical conditions meaning that most individuals requiring a special diet will have consulted a dietician.

 What do you enjoy most about your job?

 As someone who has a real passion for nutrition, I enjoy igniting that interest in others and helping to educate those who want to know more.
 I love chatting with our students who always come up with interesting questions.
 Nutrition is a topic that interests a lot of people, both inside and outside of the fitness world, and I like helping them to understand nutrition better and de-mystify it as there are a lot of nutrition myths out there!
 I am constantly surprised by the questions asked of me however a lot of individuals want to know how healthy their favourite food is and the debate surrounding eating fat or not causes a lot of discussions.
 It is also a real joy when I get positive feedback from our students which is reassurance that we are doing it right.

 Do you have any stand out moments in your career to this point?